freealise/freealise/audionoise/readme.md

 until spectrum is empty
   find lowest frequency above threshold
   remove it and its harmonics

+(or you are a keyboardist)
+With noise input instead of guitar, becomes a synth

 Linux is evolution, not intelligent design!